If you’ve been asking yourself “why is everything going wrong in my life?” recently, perfect timing. Today we are answering that question.

 What’s important to note is that your life hasn’t technically changed.
 That tough situation still took place, the only thing that has changed is the way that you’ve thought about it.

 What it does mean is that instead of sitting in these negative emotions, you need to train your brain to react appropriately, and figure out how to come out of the situation a stronger person.
-This is where true self improvement stems from.
+This is where true self improvement, and happiness, stems from.

 Our Brains and Negativity